When Building New Skills, Expect & Manage Your Discomfort.

 Be Aware of What's Going On

 Be aware of bodily responses.
-Call it out when it happens.
+Then, call it out when it happens.

 Breathe Through Discomfort While You Work.

-Breathe slowly, fully and smoothly while you keep working.
+Breathe slowly and smoothly while you keep working.

 Stay Focused on the Goal & Enjoy the Process!